JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 `r"\s+"`) with a hyphen `"-"`.
 Since these two dot calls are nested, they are fused into a single loop over `s` and are written in-place in `s` thanks to the `s .= ...` (temporary *strings* are allocated in this process, but not temporary *arrays* of strings).
-Furthermore, note that the arguments `r"\s+"` and `"-"` are treated as "scalars" and are "broadcasted" to every element of `s`.
+Furthermore, notice that the arguments `r"\s+"` and `"-"` are treated as "scalars" and are "broadcasted" to every element of `s`.